 \section{An application to the Decomposition Theorem}

-In this section, as an application of results developed in previous sections, we give a new proof of Sabbah's Decomposition Theorem \ref{thm:main}, adapting the method of de Cataldo and Migliorini in \cite{DM05}.
-Our proof do not need the category of twistor $D$-modules.
+In this section, building on the results developed in the previous sections, we give a new proof of Sabbah's Decomposition Theorem \ref{thm:main}.
 Here is the main set-up of this section. \begin{setup} - \begin{itemize} \item Let $f: X\to Y$ be a morphism between projective varieties, where $X$ is smooth of dimension $n$ and $\dim f(X)=m$.
-Let $\eta$ be an ample line bundle on $X$, let $A$ be an ample line bundle on $Y$, and set $L\colonequals f^{\ast}A$. \item Let $\cV$ be a semisimple local system on $X$ and let $K\colonequals \cV[\dim X]$ denote the associated perverse sheaf on $X$.
-Let $\cV^{\ast}$ denote the dual local system and set $K^{\ast}\colonequals \cV^{\ast}[\dim X]$. \end{itemize} \end{setup}
+Let $\eta$ be an ample line bundle on $X$, let $A$ be an ample line bundle on $Y$, and set $L\colonequals f^{\ast}A$. \item Let $\cV$ be a semisimple local system on $X$ and denote $\cV^{\ast}$ to be the dual local system.
+Set $K\colonequals \cV[\dim X], K^{\ast}\colonequals \cV^{\ast}[\dim X]$ to be the associated perverse sheaves on $X$. \end{itemize} \end{setup}